 Whether you are just getting your small business up and running or looking for more capital to grow and expand, small business grants could be the answer to your financial needs.

-While it does take some effort to research and apply, getting a grant could be the turning point that leads to your business success.
+While it takes some effort to research and apply, getting a grant could be the turning point for your business's success.

-There are many different types of grants you could be eligible for, including federal small business grants, private grants, local grants, or even grants designated specifically for women, minorities, and veterans.
+There are many different types of grants with various eligibility requirements, including federal small business grants, private grants, local grants, or even grants designated specifically for women, minorities, and veterans.

 In this article, we will cover:

-- The difference between a grant and loan
+- What is the difference between a grant and a loan?

 - Private grants for small businesses

-What is the difference between a grant and loan?
+What is the difference between a grant and a loan?

-By definition, a loan is money given to you or your business that you will be expected to pay back.
-A grant, on the other hand, will not ever need to be paid back, so it's essentially free money.
+A loan is money given to you or your business that you must pay back.
+On the other hand, a grant doesn't need to be paid back, so it's essentially "free money."

-Additionally, a loan often requires that you qualify for it based on revenue, credit score, and experience.
+You often have to qualify for a loan based on revenue, credit score and experience.
 Grants also have requirements, but they vary widely.
-In most cases, grants are based on a business's goals and financial need and less on its history.
+In most cases, grants are based on a business's goals and financial needs and less on its history.

-A grant can be an appealing option for your small business because it provides you with a financial jumping-off point — no matter what stage of growth you are in.
+A grant can be an appealing option for your small business because it provides a financial jumping-off point — no matter your growth stage.
 Learn more about ways to secure money for your small business.

-More than 99% of American businesses are considered small businesses, so the U.S. government has a strong interest in their growth and success.
-Grants are one way they support and foster the small business economy.
+More than 99% of American businesses are considered small businesses, so the U.S. government is strongly interested in their growth and success.
+One of the ways it does that is by offering grants.